-The Ketogenic Diet is effective for a lot of people because it forces them to exclude an entire macro-nutrient, one which contains many foods we tend to overeat.
-In a diet without pasta, rice, chips, crisps, cookies, cakes and sweets you remove the majority of temptations that are found at home, in the office and at restaurants.
+The Ketogenic Diet is effective for a lot of people because it forces them to exclude an entire macro-nutrient.
+In particular, one which contains many foods we tend to overeat.
+In a diet without chips, crisps, cookies, cakes and sweets you remove the majority of temptations at home, the office and restaurants.

 For someone aiming to consume 2000 calories per day the split would work out as: